Finesseology/cultureforyou/README.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+Below is an example of how you can install and set up your project.
+This project uses SendGrid, Google analytics, Google Captcha, mysql2 and Next-Auth.

 1. Clone the repo
     ```sh